Wisconsin (WI) lease form

 Revun generates a Wisconsin-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
 Governing statute: Wis.
 Stat.
-Chapter 704 (Landlord and Tenant) and Wis.
+Ch.
+704 and Wis.
 Admin.
 Code ATCP 134.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Wisconsin lease FAQ